 Veganism represents the ultimate in plant-based eating, restricting all forms of animal products including meat, dairy, and seafood from the diet.
 This diet typically consists of fruits, vegetables, whole grains, nuts, seeds, beans, and legumes.

 Vegans can also include meat and dairy alternatives, such as Beyond Meat® burgers, tofu, seitan, and tempeh products to increase the intake of plant-based proteins.
 Vegans have more meat alternatives today than ever.

-Many vegans will also take this a step further and avoid wearing clothing made from animal products like leather and fur, and using products that have been tested on animals.
+Many vegans will also take this a step further and avoid wearing clothing made from animal products like leather and fur and using products that have been tested on animals.

 What is Vegetarianism?

 Vegetarianism is slightly less restrictive, allowing some form of animal product into the diet, like dairy and eggs.
-This diet can typically broken up into three types of vegetarians (lacto vegetarians, lacto - meaning milk, ovo vegetarians, ovo - meaning egg, and lacto-ovo vegetarians):
+This diet can typically be broken up into three types of vegetarians (lacto vegetarians, lacto - meaning milk, ovo vegetarians, ovo - meaning egg, and lacto-ovo vegetarians):

 Lacto vegetarians avoid meat, seafood, and eggs, but still enjoy dairy products like cheese, milk, and yogurt.

 Ovo vegetarians void all meat, seafood, and dairy, but still eat eggs.

 Lacto-ovo vegetarians avoid meat and seafood but still eat many dairy and egg products like whole eggs, cream, milk, and cottage cheese.